Happy Heart (album)

-The album was released on compact disc for the first time as one of two albums on one CD by Collectables Records on March 23, 1999, the other album being Williams's Columbia release from the spring of 1968, Honey.
+The album was released on compact disc as one of two albums on one CD by Collectables Records in 1999, along with Williams's Columbia release from 1968, Honey.
 This same pairing was also released as two albums on one CD by Sony Music Distribution in 2000.
 The Collectables CD was included in a box set titled Classic Album Collection, Vol. 1, which contains 17 of his studio albums and three compilations and was released on June 26, 2001.

 Reception

+William Ruhlmann of AllMusic thought the album "didn't really differ much in its approach from Williams' previous album, Honey, which also contained nearly all pop covers.
+The only real difference was that this time Williams was not waiting so long.
+"My Way" was just peaking in the charts for Frank Sinatra, for example, as was Elvis Presley's "Memories," and Glen Campbell's "Where's the Playground Susie" had only just come out."

 Billboard magazine wrote, "Andy Williams has taken the best of the current hits and in his own warm, sophisticated style makes them sound completely new and exciting.
 The program is a harvest of first rate material."

+Record Mirror noted Williams' "cool vocals still have that touch of swing and the benefit of years of experience".